ziiw/cookangels-interview-test/README.md

 ## Welcome to my test repository

 I applied to the Snr.
 Front-end position @CookAngels and was assigned this test.
 I made this repo in order to give you access to my source code.
+The project is deployed and available online: [https://cookangels-test.now.sh](https://cookangels-test.now.sh)

 ### Styling

+It's bare minimum UI and styling.
 For this assignement I used the `JSX styling` method for simplicity.
 In bigger projects I rather prefer to use a styling file per component or page, using SASS or Stylus.
 When needed I also use CSS Modules, but I try to keep my CSS naming clean so I don't create naming collisions.

+### Issue

+- The UI do not update when changing the rating on the pages: `/list` and `/movie/${id}`.
+I did not take time to fix this issue.

 ### Next.JS